 If your event is black tie and professional, a suitable proposal design will reinforce that.
 It will show potential sponsors what it’s all about without the time-consuming verbal communication it would have otherwise taken to get the point across.

 Similarly, a fun, interactive, and laid-back gathering will also reflect on the pitch deck’s design.

 From these impressions alone, sponsors will know what kind of event you have and whether or not it’s a suitable sponsorship opportunity.
 In other words, a good proposal streamlines the potential sponsor’s decision-making process.

-Acts as Reference Materials
+It Acts as a Reference Material

 Sponsorship proposals can be complicated affairs.